Phan Thi Kim Phuc: Images and rescue

-Less publicized is the film, shot by British television cameraman Alan Downes for the British Independent Television News (ITN) and his Vietnamese counterpart Le Phuc Dinh who was working for the American television network NBC, which shows the events just before and after the photograph was taken (see image on right).
+Less publicized is the film, shot by British television cameraman Alan Downes for the British Independent Television News (ITN) and his Vietnamese counterpart Le Phuc Dinh, who was working for the American television network NBC, which shows the events just before and after the photograph was taken.
 In the top-left frame, a man stands and appears to take photographs as a passing airplane drops bombs.
-A group of children, Kim Phúc among them, run away in fear.
-After a few seconds, she encounters the reporters dressed in military fatigues, including Christopher Wain who gave her water (top-right frame) and poured some over her burns.
+A group of children, Phúc among them, run away in fear.
+After a few seconds, she encounters the reporters dressed in military fatigues, including Christopher Wain (top-right frame), who gave her water and poured some over her burns.
 As she turns sideways, the severity of the burns on her arm and back can be seen (bottom-left frame).
-A crying woman, Kim Phúc's grandmother, Tao, runs in the opposite direction holding her badly burned grandchild, 3-year-old Danh, Kim Phúc's cousin, who died of his injuries (bottom-right frame).
+A crying woman, Phúc's grandmother, Tao, runs in the opposite direction holding her badly burned grandchild, 3-year-old Danh, Phúc's cousin, who died of his injuries (bottom-right frame).
 Sections of the film shot were included in Hearts and Minds (1974), the Academy Award-winning documentary about the Vietnam War directed by Peter Davis.

-Controversy

-Audio tapes of President Richard Nixon, in conversation with his chief of staff, H. R. Haldeman in 1972, reveal that Nixon mused, "I'm wondering if that was fixed", after seeing the photograph.
-After the release of this tape, Ut commented, "Even though it has become one of the most memorable images of the twentieth century, President Nixon once doubted the authenticity of my photograph when he saw it in the papers on 12 June 1972...
-The picture for me and unquestionably for many others could not have been more real.
-The photo was as authentic as the Vietnam War itself.
-The horror of the Vietnam War recorded by me did not have to be fixed.
-That terrified little girl is still alive today and has become an eloquent testimony to the authenticity of that photo.
-That moment thirty years ago will be one Kim Phúc and I will never forget.
-It has ultimately changed both our lives."